407-610-2417

 What Are Google AI Overviews?

 Google’s AI Overviews (formerly known as Search Generative Experience) are summaries that appear at the top of search results.
-These overviews aim to provide readers quick answers without clicking through.
+These overviews aim to provide readers with quick answers without requiring them to click through.
 You’ll see them show up in Google’s search like this:

-In contrast to featured snippets, which mostly use only one source, AI Overviews pull information from several websites at once.
-And being cited here can significantly improve your brand visibility, not just for rankings, but for credibility too.
+If a person wants to continue researching, they can use the special AI Mode or click a link to go directly to the source and review the initial information.
+In contrast to featured snippets, which typically use a single source, Overviews pull information from multiple websites simultaneously.
+And being cited here can significantly improve your brand visibility, not just for rankings, but for credibility, too.

 When Do AI Overviews Appear?

-Data from Authoritas research suggests that AI Overviews show up in about 30% of all U.S. searches, which is similar to what Ahrefs found.
-According to their dataset, AIOs appear on 21% of all keywords.
+Data from Advanced Web Ranking suggests that Google’s AI summaries account for about 60% of all U.S. searches.
+And according to the Authoritas dataset, AIOs appear on 29.9% of all keywords.
 What’s interesting is that this number differs hugely by search intent.

 As it turns out, most of the AIOs (99.9%) are triggered by long-tail keywords with informational intent.
 These often include: